Information for Attorneys & Litigants

 Riverside, CA 92501

-Private Attorney ID Badges
+Private Attorney Expedited Entry

 This is defined as walking through the magnetometers and being subject to a full security screening.
 This will include the use of x-ray machines to search all purses, bags, briefcases, boxes, and any personal effects.
 Where x-ray machines are not available court security will physically search these items.